top of page

 chickens.jpg

-The majority of our laying flock are red stars and a combination of white and buff orpingtons.
-We also have a few bielefelders and barred rock hens.
+The majority of our laying flock are red stars and a combination of barred rock and buff orpingtons.
 All of these varieties are great brown egg layers and dual- purpose breeds.

 bottom of page